scm-manager/.github/pull_request_template.md

 - [ ] Target branch is not master (in most cases develop should bet the target of choice)
 - [ ] Code does not conflict with target branch
 - [ ] New code is covered with unit tests
+- [ ] New ui components are tested inside the storybook (module ui-components only)
 - [ ] [Changelog entry file](https://github.com/scm-manager/changelog#changelog-entry-files) created in `gradle/changelog` or CHANGELOG.md is updated for plugins
 - [ ] Documentation updated (only necessary for new features or changed behaviour)